-*Get 5% off your order with my code ANYASREVIEWS from Be Lenka.
+*Get 5% off your order with my code ANYASREVIEWS from Be Lenka (returns are only accepted from within the EU and USA).
 US customers can now order several Be Lenka styles from Anya’s Shop with free shipping/returns.

 Be Lenka, a brand known for uncompromising barefoot qualities, has a lot up its sleeve for us.
 The Be Lenka team has been regularly releasing barefoot shoe styles that keep up with current trends, but still meet all the requirements of natural footwear.
 Read on for my full review of their flagship model, the Icon!

 The Icon All Year is a simple everyday barefoot shoe for men and women.
 The classic chukka design made with high quality leather lends itself to being dressed up, making this an excellent choice for someone wanting to wear barefoot shoes to the office.
 The new Icon has a rubber wall sole (same as in their winter boots) and a higher quality leather.
 Some other new features include thicker laces, metal eyelets, a padded collar, and a pull-tab at the back.

 Most of the Icon shoes come in a smooth nubuck leather, but there is also a shiny black leather and 2 canvas options (black and brown).
 Besides those external changes, the new Belenka shoes fit exactly the same as the original Belenka shoes, so if you’ve been a fan you should expect the same fit.

 My cognac & mustard Icon shoes are made of brushed nubuck, and it is very soft and sturdy.
 On the leather versions the interior is lined with a natural leather, making these great shoes to wear barefoot.
 The shoe feels thick without being stiff and I anticipate it will hold its shape well as opposed to stretching out.